Regulation | Active Now

 Thales can help you meet the standards in ISO 27799:2016 through:

-Vormetric protects the data itself through Vormetric Transparent Encryption with integrated Key Management for data at rest, Application Encryption, Tokenization with Dynamic Masking and more.
+Thales protects the data itself through CipherTrust Transparent Encryption with integrated Key Management for data at rest, CipherTrust Application Data Protection, CipherTrust Tokenization, and more.
 These techniques make the data meaningless and worthless without the tools to decrypt it.

 Perhaps the most comprehensive data privacy standard to date, GDPR affects any organisation that processes the personal data of EU citizens - regardless of where the organisation is headquartered.